mu-semtech/mu-project/README.md

 ## Tutorial (getting started)
-*This has been adapted from @erikap's mu.semte.ch articles.
-You can view them [here](https://mu.semte.ch/2017/07/27/generating-a-jsonapi-compliant-api-for-your-resources/) and [here](https://mu.semte.ch/2017/08/17/generating-a-jsonapi-compliant-api-for-your-resources-part-2/).*

 Repetition is boring.
 Web applications oftentimes require the same functionality: to create, read, update and delete resources.
 Even if they operate in different domains.
 Or, in terms of a REST API, endpoints to GET, POST, PATCH and DELETE resources.
 Since productivity is one of the driving forces behind the mu.semte.ch architecture, the platform provides a microservice – [mu-cl-resources](https://github.com/mu-semtech/mu-cl-resources) – that generates a [JSONAPI](http://jsonapi.org/) compliant API for your resources based on a simple configuration describing the domain.
 In this tutorial we will explain how to setup such a configuration.

 ### Adding mu-cl-resources to your project
 Like all microservices in the mu.semte.ch stack, mu-cl-resources is published as a Docker image.
-It just needs two configuration files in `config/resources/`:
+It just needs two configuration files in `./config/resources/`:

 - `domain.lisp`: describing the resources and relationships between them in your domain
 - `repository.lisp`: defining prefixes for the vocabularies used in your domain